SyDan/kiittnp/README.md

 ##How-To:
   Go to [IFTTT](https://ifttt.com/), create an account.
   Go to this link - [https://ifttt.com/recipes/458304-notice-notification](https://ifttt.com/recipes/458304-notice-notification).
-  Click on Connect then add, Enable notification for this recipe from the IFTTT app on phone.
+  Click on Connect then add.
   Go to this link - [https://ifttt.com/maker/](https://ifttt.com/maker/)
   Copy your key.
   Download this repository.